Trail Conditions

 Plowed: Trail has been plowed to the point of having little or no snow.

-Fair: Trail is in good condition for snowmobiling but expect some bumpy sections.
-Travel off trail with caution.
+Fair: Trail in good condition for snowmobiling with some bumpy sections.
+Off trail riding is okay where allowed.

 Excellent: Enjoy the excellent snow conditions.